julianbherman/MallocBugTracker/README.md

         - **EXPECT:** address of header E is next to object C.

-## Performance Testing:
+## Performance Testing
-      1. malloc() and immediately free() a 1-byte chunk, 120 times.
+      1. malloc() and immediately free() a 1-byte chunk. repeat 120 times.
-      2. Use malloc() to get 120 1-byte chunks, storing the pointers in an array, then use free() to deallocate the chunks.
+      2. use malloc() to allocate 120 1-byte chunks (storing the pointers in an array). then use free() to deallocate the chunks.
-      3. Randomly choose between
+      3. randomly choose between
-         - Allocating a 1-byte chunk and storing the pointer in an array
+         - allocating a 1-byte chunk (and storing the pointer in an array)
-         - Deallocating one of the chunks in the array (if any) Repeat until you have called malloc() 120 times, then free all remaining allocated chunks.
+         - deallocating one of the chunks (if there are any in the array) repeat until you have called malloc() 120 times. then free all remaining allocated chunks.
-      4. Filling up 4064 bytes of the array, call malloc and free 120 times at that end-block.
+      4. fill-up 4064 bytes of the array with 254 chunks. then malloc() and immediately free a single chunk 120 times (at the end of memory).
+         - this demonstrates a weak-point in the design: malloc() and free() (to verify the pointer) must iterate through each chunk in the array, which is O(n) in worst-case.
-      5. Filling up 4064 bytes of the array with chars, calling free from middle of memory and continuing outwards. tests coalescing!
+      5. fill-up 4064 bytes of the array with 254 chunks. then free() from middle of memory outwards.
+         - this tests the robustness and speed of the coalescing feature.

+## Design Notes
+    - Space waste as a tradeoff for 8-byte alignment:
+      - in order to ensure 8 byte alignment, this implementation immediately pads-up / rounds-up the requested space to the nearest multiple of 8
+        - this wastes a maximum of 7 bytes in the worst case scenario (where size%8=1)
+      - additionally (in the worst case scenario), if the first free chunk in memory of size >= the requested size is EXACTLY 8 bytes larger (than the requested size), then malloc() returns the entire chunk and does NOT split it (8 bytes is only enough space for a header in this implementatio and if it was splitted, would result in a chunk size of 0 which is reserved for memory start and end)
+        - this effectively wastes 8 bytes
+      - therefore, maximum space-waste per chunk is 7 + 8 = 15 bytes
+    - Iterating through each block in the memory array as a method to validate pointers and find free chunks is costly
+      - this is demonstrated in memgrind performance test 4